optimalconfusion/pistis/README.md

-# Implementations to accompany "Reference Strings from Chain Quality"
+# Implementations to accompany "SNARK Enhanced Blockchains for Free"

 This repository provides open source implementations of the Sonic uSRS update procedure, modified to use a simple Fischlin-transformed sigma protocol as